-Freight Claim Process
+Freight Claims Process

-It can take anywhere from 30-120 days to resolve a claim.
+It can take anywhere from 30-120 days to resolve a freight claim.
 The sooner you get things moving, the better.

 The claimant must first gather all the needed information to prove its claim.
-For example, if a product arrives damaged, the shipper must prove that product was in good condition at the origin, that it was in damaged condition at destination, and what dollar amount is related to the damages.
+For example, if a product arrives damaged, the shipper must prove that product was in good condition at the origin, that it was in damaged condition at the destination, and what dollar amount is related to the damages.
 Then the responsibility shifts to the carrier who must defend or comply.